 Besides these exercises, Nishi also recommended methods making use of implements like a hard, half –cylinder pillow, design to keep the cerebral vertebrae in the ideal position from a structural standpoint and a flat sleeping platform (flat board) designed to do the same for the vertebrae of the spinal column.
 (2)

-This is at least anecdotal evidence that mattresses in general are bad for our health from a structural perspective.
+This is at least anecdotal evidence that mattresses in general are bad for our health from a structural and metabolic perspective.
 Whether they are brand new or worn out makes no difference.
-My hypothesis is: mattresses insulate us from our experience of our body.
+My hypothesis is that mattresses insulate us from our experience of our body.
 They do not allow the resistance that we need to keep us in alignment and optimize breathing and circulation.
-When it comes to a mattress, more is not Better.
+When it comes to a mattress, more is not better.
 Less is better.

 The whole concept of a mattress, a deep, soft place to rest our tired bones, is mistaken.
 More rejuvenation comes from less fluff.
-It doesn't take something two feet thick to provide the hardness of a simple cot or a pallet on the floor.
+It doesn’t take something two feet thick to provide the hardness of a simple cot or a pallet on the floor.
 The traditional Japanese had it right with their sitting as well as their sleeping.
 Their mattresses (futons) are about the thickness of a typical quilt.
-No doubt, Nishi's recommendations had something to do with traditional Japanese sleeping habits, perhaps being threatened by western furniture.
+No doubt, Nishi’s recommendations had something to do with the reason that some Japanese people still use traditional Japanese sleeping habits, even though Western furniture is available.

-Yet again I was experimenting--this time sleeping on a thin cotton blanket folded in half.
+Yet again I was experimenting–this time sleeping on a thin cotton blanket folded in half.
 I could hardly believe it.
-After all these years of troubling over having a good bed--even what was considered a hard bed--to my surprise, I actually slept at least as well on practically NOTHING.
-I'm not saying it felt luxurious or soft, but I slept well and felt even better upon awakening.
+After all these years of troubling over having a good bed, even what was considered a hard bed, to my surprise, I actually slept at least as well on practically nothing.
+I’m not saying it felt luxurious or soft, but I slept well and felt even better upon awakening.
 I could see what Nishi was saying about improved circulation to the extremities.
 When the surface is very firm like a board, there is nothing to push up against the muscles.
-The bones are what takes the brunt of the pressure, so the muscles with arteries and veins and free.
+The bones take the brunt of the pressure so the muscles with arteries and veins and free.
 I also wonder if perhaps this resistance against the bones might encourage bone density while we sleep, and soft mattresses therefore might influence bone loss.
-This would make a great study but I can't find any already performed.
+This would make a great study but I can’t find any already performed.

 Although many Japanese sleep in beds these days, it is still common to sleep on a futon mattress spread on the floor.
 Westerners call the small couch which turns into a bed a futon, but that is very different from the traditional Japanese futon.
 A traditional Japanese futon set includes shikibuton (under futon), kakebuton (comforters), and makura (pillow)… Shikibuton is usually stuffed with cotton batting and is wrapped in shikifu (sheets).
 Japanese uses different types of futon, depending on the season, such as light ones in summer and heavy ones in winter.
 Futon made from down feathers is light and comfortable but is most expensive.
 Kakebuton is covered by kakebuton cover.
 The traditional Japanese pillow (makura) is filled with red beans or buckwheat chaff… Futon is usually put away during the day in the closet called oshiire.
 The oshiire closet has sliding doors and usually divided into two shelves.
 It is best to keep the futon on the upper shelf.
 Japanese houses are usually small and do not have many rooms, so a room is used for dual purposes.
 During the day, a room can be used as workroom or guestroom after futon is stored in the oshiire.
 It is very convenient… It is important to sometimes dry futon under direct sunshine.
 You may ruin your futon if you keep them in the closet or spread on the floor all the time.
 Remember that Japan is very humid especially in rainy season.
 There is a product called futon kansouki (futon dryer) in Japan.
 Just place the dryer between kakebuton and shikibuton while it is spread on the floor.
 Airing your futon really helps you sleep well… Also, it is commonly said that sleeping on futon is better for the back than sleeping on a soft bed.
 The hardness of the floor seems to be good for people who have back problems.

-An article in Science News--Slumber's Unexplored Landscape: People in Traditional Societies Sleep in Eye-opening Ways, by Bruce Bower explains why I have had such a hard time finding real information on sleep patterns, behavior, and biology—because—according to Bruce Bower--it has been an 'embarrassingly' overlooked area of anthropology.
+In an article in Science News called “Slumber’s Unexplored Landscape: People in Traditional Societies Sleep in Eye-opening Ways,” Bruce Bower explains why I have had such a hard time finding real information on sleep patterns, behavior, and biology—because—according to Bruce Bower–it has been an ’embarrassingly’ overlooked area of anthropology.